 The issue with an ACL tear is that a seemingly benign event could cause one.
 Awkward foot positioning, for instance, could be enough for you to tear your ACL.

 Slide tackles are also a major culprit.
 So, there’s really not much you can do in this case to try to avoid them besides building knee endurance through training.
+If you have undergone this injury.
+Stem Cell Therapy is a viable option for returning to top-shape as soon as possible, along with conventional orthopedic surgery and physical therapy.

 Hamstring Tears and Strains